 African children face many challenges every day.
-In slums and villages, they have to bring water, work, help at home.
-Education and food are a luxury for them.
+In slums and villages, they need to source water, work, help at home.
+Education and food are a luxury.
 Sometimes they run away due to mistreatment or lose their family and have to fend for themselves.
 In Makululu, every fourth child is an orphan.
 It is estimated that there are over 5,000 unaccompanied children there.
-Their stories are very different.
-They were abandoned by their family or all of their relatives died.
+Their stories are all different.
+They were abandoned by their family or all of their relatives had died.

 Your help to Africa

 Fr.
 Michał, volunteers and employees began to visit children who lived on the street more and more often.
 One day Davies noticed them, and Fr.
-Michael approached him boy and invited him to Ciloto.
+Michael approached him and invited him to Ciloto.
 He settled there in 2018.
-The classes allowed him to forget about his addiction, and the care and care he received made him feel needed.
+The classes allowed him to forget about his addiction, and the care he received made him feel needed.
 The first crisis came quickly when Davies found out that his mother had gone to see her ex-husband.
-The boy began to plan his escape with his friend.
-Fortunately, his mother visited him and explained that only in Ciloto he would be safe, he could graduate.
+The boy began to plan his escape with a friend.
+Fortunately, his mother visited him and explained that only in Ciloto would he be safe, he could get an education.
 By 2020, everything was fine.
 Unfortunately, during the coronavirus pandemic, classes were canceled and the school was closed.
 Davies, under the pressure of his colleagues who reminded him of his old addictions, fled.
 He lived on the street for 5 days, and on the 2nd day of his escape he returned to smelling glue.
 However, there was a longing for home, warmth, food and care.
 Davies returned to Ciloto.